Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Methods

-The numerical simulations were performed using the Zeffiro Interface \cite{he2019zeffiro} (ZI) toolbox.
+The numerical simulations were performed using the open Zeffiro Interface \cite{sampsa_pursiainen_2023_8200136, he2019zeffiro} (ZI) toolbox.
 Solvers for PPE, Fick's law, and Archie's law were implemented as Matlab codes and included in ZI\footnote{\url{https://github.com/sampsapursiainen/zeffiro_interface}}.
-Using ZI, the volume of the head segmentation was discretized by a tetrahedral FE mesh of 6.4 M nodes and 32 M elements, corresponding to an overall resolution of approximately 1 mm.
-Of these, $\Omega$ contained 0.15 M nodes and 0.54 tetrahedra, and $\hat{\Omega}$ 2.4 M nodes and 11 M tetrahedra.
-Other relevant parameter values can be found in Table \ref{tab:parameters}. \\ After solving the discretized pressure in $\Omega$ from (\ref{d_ppe}), the excess blood concentration $c$ in $\hat{\Omega}$ was obtained by solving (\ref{d_fick}).
-Archie's law (\ref{archie}) was evaluated using the excess concentration $c$ and two alternative cementation factors $\beta=5/3$ and $\beta=3/2$ corresponding to cylindrical and spherical tissue inhomogeneities and constituting a lower and upper bound approximation for the conductivity, respectively.
-In addition, Hashin-Shtrikman lower and upper bounds (\ref{hslb}) and (\ref{hsub}) were evaluated as an alternative approximation. \\ As a result, altogether five different conductivity atlases were obtained: one corresponding to the piecewise constant background conductivity and four effective conductivity atlases following from the different mixture models.
-To examine differences between the background ${\bm \sigma}_{\hbox{ bg}}$ and effective ${\bm \sigma}_{\hbox{ eff}}$ distributions, the following difference measures (\%) were evaluated: { \arraycolsep{2 pt} } Of these, RDM (relative difference measure) evaluates the overall relative difference between normalized distributions ${\bm \sigma}_{\hbox{ eff}}$ and ${\bm \sigma}_{\hbox{ bg}}$, MAG (magnitude measure) shows the average amplitude of ${\bm \sigma}_{\hbox{ eff}}$ compared to ${\bm \sigma}_{\hbox{ bg}}$, and PRD (pointwise relative difference) is the difference between ${\bm \sigma}_{\hbox{ eff}}$ and ${\bm \sigma}_{\hbox{ bg}}$ in relation to $\| {\bm \sigma}_{\hbox{ bg}} \|_\infty$ for each point.
+Using ZI, the volume of the head segmentation was discretized by a tetrahedral FE mesh of 6.4 M nodes and 32 M elements, corresponding approximately to 1 mm overall resolution.
+Of these, $\Omega$ contained 0.15 M nodes and 0.54 M tetrahedra, and $\hat{\Omega}$ 2.4 M nodes and 11 M tetrahedra.
+Other relevant parameter values can be found in Table \ref{tab:parameters}. \\ After solving the discretized pressure in $\Omega$ from \eqref{d_ppe}, the excess blood concentration $c$ in $\hat{\Omega}$ was obtained by solving (\ref{d_fick}).
+Archie's law (\ref{archie}) was evaluated using the excess concentration $c$ and two alternative cementation factors $\beta=5/3$ and $\beta=3/2$ corresponding to cylindrical and spherical tissue inhomogeneities and constituting a lower and upper bound approximation for the electrical conductivity, respectively.
+In addition, the Hashin--Shtrikman lower and upper bounds (\ref{hslb}) and (\ref{hsub}) were evaluated as an alternative approximation. \\ As a result, altogether five different electrical conductivity atlases were obtained: one corresponding to the piecewise constant background distribution and four effective electrical conductivity atlases following from the different mixture models.
+To examine differences between the background ${ \sigma}_{\hbox{ bg}}$ and effective ${ \sigma}_{\hbox{ eff}}$ distributions, the following difference measures (\%) were evaluated: { \arraycolsep{2 pt} } Of these, RDM (relative difference measure) evaluates the overall relative difference between normalized distributions ${ \sigma}_{\hbox{ eff}}$ and ${ \sigma}_{\hbox{ bg}}$, MAG (magnitude measure) shows the average amplitude of ${ \sigma}_{\hbox{ eff}}$ compared to ${ \sigma}_{\hbox{ bg}}$, and PRD (pointwise relative difference) is the difference between ${ \sigma}_{\hbox{ eff}}$ and ${ \sigma}_{\hbox{ bg}}$ in relation to $\| { \sigma}_{\hbox{ bg}} \|_\infty$ for each point.